bcbrown/bookreviews/2017/README.md

 and this rereading didn't disappoint.

 ### King Lear
+This was the first time I've read this play, and I found it worth my while.
 A timeless tale of pride and pathos.

 ### For Whom The Bell Tolls